-With hundred of antennas on the market, it can be overwhelming trying to determine which one is best for your vehicle.
+With hundreds of antennas on the market, it can be overwhelming trying to determine which one is best for your vehicle.

 But fear not!
-In the article below, we'll recommend what we consider to be the best CB antennas on the market today as well as explain the fundamental principles you need to understand to pick the right antenna.
+In this article, we'll recommend what we consider to be the best CB antennas on the market today as well as explain the fundamental principles you need to understand to pick the right antenna.

 Own a Pickup or Jeep?
 You may want to jump directly to our vehicle specific antenna guides here for Jeeps and Pickup Trucks.

 Fiberglass antennas range in length from 2' to 7'.
 They're built from a fiberglass rod, with the antenna wire wound along the outside underneath a plastic wrap.
 The antenna coil for fiberglass antennas is usually located at the top of the antenna.